ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 ## Variables Searching

-Task of searching specific variable in the application's memory can be divided into three tasks:
+Task of searching a specific variable in the application's memory can be divided into three subtasks:

 1. Find a segment which contains the variable.
 2. Determine a base address of this segment.
 3. Determine an offset of the variable inside the segment.

 Most probably, the variable will be kept in the same segment in each application's launch.
 Storing the variable in a heap is only one case when the segment can be changed.
 It happens because of dynamic heaps creation mehanism.
-Therefore, it is possible to solve first task by analyzing application's memory  in run-time manually and to hardcode the result into a bot application.
+Therefore, it is possible to solve first task by analyzing application's memory in a run-time manually and to hardcode the result into a bot application.
 The other two tasks should be solved by the bot application each time at startup.

-### Search in Module's Segments
+### Determine Variable's Segment

 TODO: Describe algorithm:
 1. Use CheatEngne for seaching variable address